s3bul/steamcmd-project-zomboid-server/README.md

 5. Run command `docker stack deploy -c ./server/swarm.yml pz`

 ### Requirements
 Remember, more players and mods need more CPU/vCPU and RAM.
-When you run server with docker swarm, you can change CPU and RAM in file `./server/swarm.yml`:
+When you run server with docker swarm, you can change CPU and RAM limits in file `./server/swarm.yml`:
 ```yaml
     deploy:
       resources: